tt-52101/fileManager/README.md

 3. Run FileManagerApplication.java.
 And then go http://localhost:8000/fm/login.html.

 4. Login with  roles below:

-   an administer :username: Adam	              password 123.
+   ​    as  an administer( only can get all users' information)  :    username: Adam	   password 123.

-    go http://localhost:8000/fm/register.html and register an account and login as a normal user.
+      or go to http://localhost:8000/fm/register.html and register an account  as a normal user and then login.